MG 3 hatchback review

 The redesign of the interior for the facelifted model included massive improvements in layout and material quality.
 New dials feel and look better, and the inside of the MG3 feels a lot more modern as a result.

 Every model in the MG3 range comes well equipped and offers good value.
-The entry-level Explore model features 14-inch steel wheels, LED daytime running lights, a radio with USB and Bluetooth.
+The entry-level Explore model has now been discontinued but even this car featured LED daytime running lights and Bluetooth.

-The mid-range Excite trim levels adds 16-inch diamond cut alloy wheels, an eight-inch touchscreen infotainment display with Apple CarPlay, DAB radio, air conditioning, a leather steering wheel with remote audio controls, a rear spoiler and rear parking sensors.
+The new opening model, Excite, adds 16-inch diamond cut alloy wheels, an eight-inch touchscreen infotainment display with Apple CarPlay, DAB radio, air conditioning, a leather steering wheel with remote audio controls, a rear spoiler and rear parking sensors.

-The Exclusive trim adds a six-speaker stereo, a reversing camera, cruise control and sports seats.
-The range-topping Exclusive Nav model was added in early 2020, adding MG’s iGO sat-nav system to the Exclusive model for around £200 extra.
+The Exclusive Nav trim adds a six-speaker stereo, a reversing camera, cruise control and sports seats, and, since 2020, an iGO sat-nav system.

 Practicality & boot space

 Given its city-car price tag, the MG3 is very practical.
-It has a huge amount of extra room inside compared to the similarly-priced Skoda Citigo or SEAT Mii, and matches the more expensive Fiesta and Corsa.
-But the Dacia Duster eclipses the lot with 320 litres of boot space.
+It has a huge amount of extra room inside compared to the similarly-priced Toyota Aygo or Kia Picanto, and matches the more expensive Corsa and Toyota Yaris.
+But the Dacia Sandero eclipses the lot with 328 litres of boot space.

 Fold the MG's rear seats flat and luggage space stretches to 1,262 litres.
 There are also plenty of handy storage spaces and little cubbyholes dotted around the cabin.